 To illustrate these points, let’s take a look at 3 stellar examples of text-overlay as used in videos produced using Wochit.

 E!
 News makes truly masterful use of text-overlay here.
-They keep each block of text short, while utilizing all-caps and varying colors to make the text more eye-catching.
-While the video moves at a steady pace, you never feel rushed to read any of the info on screen.
+They keep each block of text short while utilizing all-caps and varying colors to make the text more eye-catching.
+While the video moves at a steady pace, you never feel rushed to read any of the info on the screen.

 Having the text animate onto and off of the screen in varying ways assures that viewers’ short attention spans are being regularly stimulated.
 Additionally, the color palette of the text matches directly with E!’s branding.

-Here, Slate.fr takes an effective, straighforward approach to text.
+Here, Slate.fr takes an effective, straightforward approach to the text.
 The all-caps, white text pops throughout the video, regardless of the background imagery.
 It also ties well to their ever-present logo in the upper-right.
 The text is large enough to be read, even on a small screen, and the word count is low enough that it never feels overwhelming.

 While we recommend using all caps, as it helps your text pop out, even more, it isn’t an absolute must.
 This video from Women’s Health does a great job with text without capitalizing everything:

 The text occupies the top and bottom of the frame, offering up information on the visuals while still giving them center-stage.
 Consistently changing the color of the fruit on each slide to match its natural color is a playful way to visually connect the text and the imagery, while also making the text pop.

 Take a cue from these great social clips and beware of these common mistakes when crafting your text overlay.
 Your audience will be glad you did!